 The ASUS line of audio cards brings affordable, high quality surround sound to your PC.
 Combines DTS Connect technology with the ASUS-exclusive GX 2.5 gaming audio engine for an ideal sound card for gamers.
 As is the case with video, audio processing tasks need to be delegated to a card with its own processor for optimal performance, because it will take workload off the CPU.

 Antec has a long standing reputation of making rock solid power supplies, and this one is no exception.
 For our budget gaming PC, 550W of power is plenty enough.
 The included active PFC will give your PC components cleaner, more stable energy.
 Unneeded wires can be disconnected from this power supply, since it is a modular model.
 Doing so will leave more space in your case and increase airflow, helping keep your PC case temperature cool.
 The 120mm fan also helps in that regard, by quietly but effectively sucking warm air out of the case and sending it out through the mesh grill in the back.

 The total cost of the case and its installed components is $581.91, which I believe is very affordable considering I did not skimp on quality or features for any component.
 If you need help assembling your PC, here’s a great, step by step guide with pictures.
 In the next and final article of this series, find out which items I selected to complete this budget gaming PC setup.

-Budget Gaming PC Setup Parts List
+This post is part of the series: Budget Gaming PC Setup Parts List

 - Budget Gaming PC Setup Parts List: the PC Case and its Internal Components